IdahoLabUnsupported/PXL/README.md

 # To Set Up
 This package comes with various scripts that work together to get the pixel coordinate.

-ImageGetter.cs is the script that makes the web request for your image.
+<b>ImageGetter.cs</b> is the script that makes the web request for your image.
 Specify the URL in the public field.
 You can also specify where you want the image and how you want it positioned in the other public fields "Image Position" and "Image Rotation".

 # License
 This code is provided under a BSD-3-Clause license and is not maintained.
 Feel free to alter this code. <br> See more under the <i>License</i> tab of this repo.